 During Master Reset, a LOW on IP will select Non-Interspersed Parity mode.
 A HIGH will select Interspersed Parity mode.
 The IP bit function allows the user to select the parity bit in the word loaded into the parallel port (Do-Dn) when programming the flag offsets.
-If Interspersed Parity mode is selected, then the FIFO will assume that the parity bit is located in bit position D8 and D17 during the parallel programming of the flag offsets, and will therefore ignore D8 when loading the offset register in parallel mode.
-This is also applied to the output register when reading the value of the offset register.
-If Interspersed Parity is selected then output Q8 will be invalid.
-If Non-Interspersed Parity mode is selected, then D16 and D17 are the parity bits and are ignored during parallel programming of the offsets.
-(D8 becomes a valid bit).
-Additionally, output Q8 will become a valid bit when performing a read of the offset register.
+If Interspersed Parity mode is selected, then the FIFO will assume that the parity bits are located in bit position D8, D17, D26 and D35 during the parallel programming of the flag offsets.
+If Non-Interspersed Parity mode is selected, then D8, D17 and D28 are is assumed to be valid bits and D32, D33, D34 and D35 are ignored.
 IP mode is selected during Master Reset by the state of the IP input pin.